andrewmcgr/klipper_tmc_autotune/README.md

 ## User-defined motors

 The motor names and their physical constants are in the [motor_database.cfg file](motor_database.cfg), which is automatically loaded by the script.
 If a motor is not listed, feel free to add its proper definition in your own `printer.cfg` configuration file by adding this section (PRs for other motors are also welcome).
-You can usually find this information in their datasheets but pay a very special attention to the units!
+You can usually find this information in their datasheets but pay very special attention to the units!
 ```
 [motor_constants my_custom_motor]
 # Coil resistance, Ohms